HomeAboutLoginWidget

 Mary Stuart, Princess of Orange

-Mary, Princess Royal and Princess of Orange-Nassau, was the eldest daughter of King Charles I of England, Scotland, and Ireland and his queen, Henrietta Maria.
-She was the wife of Willem II, Prince of Orange-Nassau (27 May 1626–6 November 1650) and t...
+Mary, Princess Royal was Princess of Orange and Countess of Nassau as the wife of Prince William II.
+She was the eldest daughter of King Charles I of England, Scotland, and Ireland and his wife, Henrietta Maria of France.
+Her only child later reigned...

 James II of England, VII of Scotland